 |16.
 Authorship||Indicates who has written and contributed to the writing of the report, their positions and qualifications.|

-For further information on Preservation Needs Assessments, contact the CHG office.
+For further information on PNAs, contact the CHG Office.